Aldaviva/Fail2Ban4Win/Readme.md

 1. After saving the configuration file, restart the Fail2Ban4Win service using `services.msc` (GUI), `Restart-Service Fail2Ban4Win` (PowerShell), or `net stop Fail2Ban4Win & net start Fail2Ban4Win` (Command Prompt) for your changes to take effect.
 Note that the service will clear existing bans when it starts (unless you changed `unbanAllOnStartup` to `false`).

 ### Logging
 Fail2Ban4Win uses [NLog](https://nlog-project.org) to log messages.
-By default, it logs messages of Info severity and above to `logs\Fail2Ban4Win.log` in the installation directory.
+By default, messages of Info severity and above are written to `logs\Fail2Ban4Win.log` in the installation directory.

 You can configure this logging by editing `NLog.config` in the Fail2Ban4Win installation directory.
 See NLog documentation for this [XML config file](https://github.com/nlog/NLog/wiki/Configuration-file), the [format of log messages](https://nlog-project.org/config/?tab=layout-renderers), [file handling](https://github.com/nlog/NLog/wiki/File-target), and [other places to write logs besides a local file](https://nlog-project.org/config/?tab=targets).